-In optimizing the transport network there may be a requirement for more shared transport, rationalization of pupil escorts and changes to transport routes, but adverse impacts will be minimized as far as possible and service users consulted.
-Eligibility for free transport may change as a result of a review of the transport policy.
-Where appropriate for older service users there will be support and training available to facilitate independent travelling, improving outcomes for these young people in readiness for work.
+In optimising the transport network there may be a requirement for more shared transport, rationalisation of pupil escorts and changes to transport routes, but adverse impacts will be minimised as far as possible and service users consulted.

+Where appropriate there will be support and training available to facilitate independent travelling, improving outcomes for these young people in readiness for, further education and training, employment and independent living.